-Building on their orientation to the Judeo-Christian Tradition (THEO 101), this course explores the core characteristics of the Catholic Intellectual Tradition, including the continuity between faith and reason, the integration of truth from all academic disciplines, and the application of the sacramental principle to intellectual thought.
+This course introduces students to the intellectual approach that serves as the foundation of Walsh's mission statement.
+The course explores the core characteristics of the Catholic Intellectual Tradition, including the continuity between faith and reason, the integration of truth from all academic disciplines, and the application of the sacramental principle to intellectual thought.
 Special attention will be given to topics within social justice and ethics.